What this notice is about

 What should I do if I didn't file my tax return or it's been more than 8 weeks since I filed it?

-Complete the response form from your notice.
-Check the name, social security number, and tax year on your notice.
+Complete Form 15103 included with your notice.
+Check the name, Social Security number, and tax year on your notice.
 Make sure they match the name, number, and year on the return.
-Mail us a copy of the tax return.
-Sign and date it.
-Send it with the response form.
+Mail us a signed, dated copy of the tax return with Form 15103.

 What if I want to file prior year returns electronically?